By Robbie Hughes, Lumeon CEO

-The bigger problem is that for demand in healthcare to exist, there has to be a ‘need for intervention’ and a ‘desire to take action’.
-The ‘need’ may still be there, but it seems the ‘desire’ is not.
-A straw poll amongst our customers shows that nearly all of them are seeing the same phenomenon: patients are scared to go into hospitals.
+Demand in healthcare is driven by a ‘need for intervention’ and a ‘desire to take action’.
+The ‘need’ may still be there, but is the ‘desire’?
+A straw poll among our customers showed that nearly all are seeing the same phenomenon: patients are scared to go into hospitals.

-The answer is going to comprise a few key parts:
+The answer is going to comprise some key parts:

 2. Individualized engagement

-Every patient is different, and the combination of their clinical situation, their financial situation, and their emotional state is going to be what determines how we engage.
-For some patients, the newsletter will be all it takes to ‘activate’ them, but for (many?) others, it will take more.
-How we personalize the engagement to the specific needs of the individual will be key.
+Every patient is different.
+The unique combination of their clinical situation, financial situation, and emotional state should determine how healthcare providers engage.
+For some patients, an email could be all it takes, but for many others, it will take more – perhaps much more.
+How providers personalize engagements to individual needs will be critical.

 3. Individualized journeys